GibsonAI/mcp/README.md

 }
 ```

-Open the `Cascade` chat and if necessary, refresh the MCP servers
+Open the `Cascade` chat and, if necessary, refresh the MCP servers

 ## Claude Desktop Setup